If you’re on Pinterest or Facebook, I’d love it if you could use one of the buttons above – Thanks!

 At this point your butter will be dark brown and rich, but with a bit too much water in it.
 This is where you will taste it and see what you want to add.
 I am including the exact quantities I use at the bottom of this recipe.
 Leave the lid off and continue cooking for a few hours until it cooks down a little bit.
 “Cooks down” is how old folks say “its too runny, you need some of that water gone!”.

 After it cooks down a bit, fill up pint or quart jars and seal.
 If you go through the process of canning this, you can simply leave the jars on a shelf in your pantry.
 Otherwise you would need to refrigerate them and use within two to three weeks.
 You can also place in jars and freeze to keep it longer without having to can it.
+For a complete tutorial that makes canning easy, please click here (yes, I said “EASY” because it is!).
 Personally, I ended up with eight pints of it.
 Last time I made it, my company ate almost two pints at dinner.
 I sent a few pints home with them, gave one to another neighbor, one to another…..and so on and so forth.
 Long story short is, out of eight pints, I have one left for my own personal use. ~grins~ Now that’s when you know you’ve done good!